threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_joint_angular_drag`**

-Set the angular drag of the joint of a Sticky Mitten Avatar.
+Set the angular drag of a joint of a Sticky Mitten Avatar.
 A higher angular drag will cause the joint to bend slower.

 ```python